peytoncordero/DRI25/command-line.md

 ![A smartphone being hold by someone in their hand](/images/command-line/pexels-mohi-syed-50614.jpg)

-The metaphor that originated the term filesystem is not so clear in our lives anymore.
+The metaphor that originated the term file system is not so clear in our lives anymore.
 This can challenge those teaching and learning about computers, as you can read in the article [File Not Found](https://www.theverge.com/22684730/students-file-folder-directory-structure-education-gen-z).
-However, as for the command line, understanding the hierarchical structure of the filesystem continues to be an essential task to be able to interact with the computer and give it commands!
+However, as for the command line, understanding the hierarchical structure of the file system continues to be an essential task to be able to interact with the computer and give it commands!

 <Info>